1 Kings 8

 1 Kings 8:1-11The Ark Brought Into the Temple

-1Then Solomon assembled the elders of Israel, and all the heads of the tribes, the chief of the fathers of the children of Israel, unto Jerusalem, to bring up the ark of the covenant of the Lord out of the city of David, which is Zion.
+1Then Solomon assembled the elders of Israel, and all the heads of the tribes, the chief of the fathers of the children of Israel, unto king Solomon in Jerusalem, that they might bring up the ark of the covenant of the LORD out of the city of David, which is Zion.
 2And all the men of Israel assembled themselves unto king Solomon at the feast in the month Ethanim, which is the seventh month.
 3And all the elders of Israel came, and the priests took up the ark.
-4And they brought up the ark of the Lord, and the tabernacle of the congregation, and all the holy vessels that were in the tabernacle, even those did the priests and the Levites bring up.
+4And they brought up the ark of the LORD, and the tabernacle of the congregation, and all the holy vessels that were in the tabernacle, even those did the priests and the Levites bring up.
 5And king Solomon, and all the congregation of Israel, that were assembled unto him, were with him before the ark, sacrificing sheep and oxen, that could not be told nor numbered for multitude.

-All Israel gathers - not scattered, not divided, but unified.
+All Israel gathers, unified.
 The elders, the heads of the tribes, the chiefs of the fathers.
 This is a moment of national assembly.
 The feast is in the seventh month, Ethanim, the month of ingathering.
-The entire people has come together to witness what Solomon is about to do.123
+The entire people has come together to witness what Solomon is about to do.

 The sacrifices are beyond counting.
 So many sheep and oxen that the scribes cannot keep track.
 The sheer abundance of the offering reflects the magnitude of the moment.
-This is not a private ceremony.
-This is the whole people, through their king, offering sacrifice on a scale that overwhelms the ability to measure.
+The whole people, through their king, offer sacrifice on a scale that overwhelms the ability to measure.

-6And the priests brought in the ark of the covenant of the Lord unto his place, into the oracle of the house, to the most holy place, even under the wings of the cherubims.
+6And the priests brought in the ark of the covenant of the LORD unto his place, into the oracle of the house, to the most holy place, even under the wings of the cherubims.
 7For the cherubims spread forth their two wings over the place of the ark, and the cherubims covered the ark and the staves thereof above.
-8And the staves were so long that the ends of the staves were seen out in the holy place before the oracle, and they were not seen without: and there they are unto this day.
-9There was nothing in the ark save the two tables of stone, which Moses put there at Horeb, when the Lord made a covenant with the children of Israel, when they came out of the land of Egypt.
+8And they drew out the staves, that the ends of the staves were seen out in the holy place before the oracle, and they were not seen without: and there they are unto this day.
+9There was nothing in the ark save the two tables of stone, which Moses put there at Horeb, when the LORD made a covenant with the children of Israel, when they came out of the land of Egypt.

 The cherubims spread their wings over the ark - the same posture as in the tabernacle of old.
 These are not merely decorative.
 In Jewish tradition, the space between the wings of the cherubims is understood as the mercy seat, the place where God's presence dwelt in a unique and concentrated way.
 The ark itself contains only the two tablets of stone: the covenant.
 Everything else has passed away.
 What remains is the word of God.

 The cloud descends.
 This is the same cloud that filled the tabernacle at Mount Sinai (Exodus 40:34-35), the same shekinah that hovered over the wilderness camp, the visible sign of God's presence.
 The priests - whose role is to serve - find they cannot stand.
 The glory is too great.
-The presence of God is so overwhelming, so manifest, that the very function of priesthood becomes impossible.
-Not because they have failed, but because what they are witnessing transcends the work they were meant to do.
+The presence of God is so overwhelming, so manifest, that the very function of priesthood becomes impossible: what they are witnessing transcends the work they were meant to do.

 1 Kings 8:12-21Solomon's Blessing and Testament

 Solomon begins with a theology of God's transcendence.
-The Lord dwells in thick darkness - not in light that is easy to see, not in a place that is comfortable or ordinary, but in darkness.
+The Lord dwells in thick darkness, in a place inaccessible and beyond the ordinary.
 This echoes the revelation at Sinai, where God spoke from the cloud and the mountain was wrapped in smoke.
 God is not transparent.
 God is not reducible to human understanding.
 Yet this God of inaccessible darkness has chosen to dwell in a house - a settled place, an abode.

 Solomon turns to bless the people.
-He recounts the covenant promise: that God spoke to David, that David longed to build a house, that God said no - not you, but your son.
+He recounts the covenant promise: that God spoke to David, that David longed to build a house, that God said no - the work would go to his son.
 And now that son stands before them, and the promise is fulfilled.
 Every word the Lord spoke has come true.
 This is Solomon's moment of witness: the promise made to David is now embodied in stone and gold and cedar.

 1 Kings 8:22-30The Theology of God's Transcendence

 Solomon stands before the altar, hands spread toward heaven.
 This is the posture of intercession.
-He opens with a confession: there is no God like you.
-Not just greater, not just more powerful - but utterly unique.
+He opens with a confession: there is no God like you - utterly unique, in a category of His own.
 This God keeps covenant.
 This God shows mercy to those who walk before Him with all their hearts.
-The prayer begins not with petition, but with adoration.
+The prayer opens with adoration.

 24Who hast kept with thy servant David my father that thou promisedst him: thou spakest also with thy mouth, and hast fulfilled it with thine hand, as it is this day.
-25Therefore now, Lord God of Israel, keep with thy servant David my father that thou promisedst him, saying, There shall not fail thee a man in my sight to sit on the throne of Israel; so that thy children take heed to their way, that they walk before me as thou hast walked before me.
-26And now, O God of Israel, let thy word be verified, which thou spakest unto thy servant David my father.
+25Therefore now, LORD God of Israel, keep with thy servant David my father that thou promisedst him, saying, There shall not fail thee a man in my sight to sit on the throne of Israel; so that thy children take heed to their way, that they walk before me as thou hast walked before me.
+26And now, O God of Israel, let thy word, I pray thee, be verified, which thou spakest unto thy servant David my father.

 Solomon moves from adoration to petition.
 He asks God to keep the covenant promises made to David - that there shall never fail a man on the throne of Israel.
 But he adds a condition: "so that thy children take heed to their way, that they walk before me as thou hast walked before me."
 The covenant is conditional.
 The dynasty will endure if the people obey God.